Fenixfire111/YADRO_Project/readme.md

 ## Instructions for assembling the project.

-1) CMake command for project configuration (run from project root).
+1) CMake command to configure the project (run from project root).

 ```bash
 cmake -S . -B build